 The three-year diploma course in Sustainable Horticulture and Landscaping is aimed at producing graduates who are competent to plan, develop and manage sustainable plant nurseries and landscapes in a variety of contexts (commercial, community, and amenity), while ensuring sustainable and effective use of natural resources.
 It will empower young people with the necessary skills set to create and maintain sustainable environments within the various strata of South African society.
-The first two years are spent in formal study while the third year involves a six-month period of structured practical learning at the department's School of Horticulture training facility and a further six-month integrated learning project with suitable industry mentors developing the required competencies.
+The first two years are spent in formal study while the third year involves a six-month period of structured practical learning at the department's D U T W I L training facility and a further six-month integrated learning project with suitable industry mentors developing the required competencies.